NexQuake / Documentation

 warming Process started; not yet seen in server-info poll.
 Not routable.

-active Seen in polls; eligible for slist backend selection.
+active Seen in polls; eligible for slist instance selection.

 draining No players, headroom allows removal.
 Not preferred, but usable as fallback.